Browsing Category

 Greta Gerwig, writer/director, Little Women

 68% male.
 84% white.
-That’s how these Oscar 2020 nominations went down; that is the group who nominates and votes.
+That’s how these Oscar 2020 nominations went down; that is the group that nominates and votes.
 That is how films like The Farewell are ignored.

 Diversity will only happen when that body of membership changes.